gokepelemo/Test-Arch/README.md

   - BUILD_SECRET_ACCESS_KEY: Secret access key of the DO Spaces bucket.
 Can be generated [here](https://cloud.digitalocean.com/spaces/access_keys).
   - BUILD_SPACES_ENDPOINT: Endpoint of the DO Spaces bucket.
   - CODE_REPOSITORY: Full URL of the git repository where the application codebase is hosted.
+If using Github Workflows, add CLUSTER_NAME and APP_NAME as Github repository secrets as well as:
+  - CONTAINER_REGISTRY: Container registry hostname.
+  - CONTAINER_REGISTRY_NAME: Name of the container registry containing the built container image.
+  - DIGITALOCEAN_ACCESS_TOKEN: Access token for the DigitalOcean account where infrastructure will be created.

 #### Steps to Setup
 1. Clone this repository